MariaPdg/eyes-classification/README.md

 ## Problem

 In this project, we classify open and closed human eyes presented in a dataset.
 The dataset includes 4000 images without labels.
-Thus, we solve binary classification problems with unlabelled data.
+Thus, we solve the binary classification problem with unlabelled data.
 The goals of this project:

 1. Research the problem of limited size of annotated dataset.
 2. Implement an approach based on VAE to classify images with eyes where the final score [0,1], i.e. 0.0 - closed, 1.0 - open.